DrPlantabyte/ZArray-rs/README.md

 Simply import *zarray::z2d::ZArray2D* and/or *zarray::z3d::ZArray3D* and then use the
 *ZArray_D::new(...)* function to initialize a new instance.
 The type will automatically be inferred from the povided default value.
-Note that only types which implement the *Copy* trait are allowed (ie not Vec or other head-allocating types).
+Note that only types which implement the *Copy* trait are allowed (ie not Vec or other heap-allocating types).

 For example, here's a simple blur operation using ZArray2D, which generally performs better than using a Vec of Vecs by about 10-25%: